hassani0393/cheatsheets/nginx.md

 ## Load Balancer

-<p>upstream module is used for load balancing.
+<p>Upstream module is used for load balancing.
 if you don't specify anything you get round robin load balancing.</p>

     upstream backend {    //name of the particular group of servers.